 So seriously, sit down and make a list.
 Find some time to bust out a pen and paper, a Word doc, or a note on your phone and make a list of the wins you were a part of in 2015.
 Thank God for what He has done, think about how it can improve your next year, and keep that list to bust out when you are feeling discouraged.

-I am STOKED for what God did in each one of your lives and ministries in 2015 and I am even more STOKED for what He is going to do in 2016!!!
+I am STOKED for what God did in each one of your lives and ministries this year and I am even more STOKED for what He is going to do next!!!
 Thank you all so much for your commitment to serving Christ though serving students.